Bonaventura Duda

-Bonaventura Duda (14 January 1924 – 3 August 2017) was a Croatian theologian, biblical scholar, a Franciscan and a corresponding member of the Croatian Academy of Sciences and Arts.
+Bonaventura Duda (14 January 1924 – 3 August 2017) was a Croatian Franciscan, theologian, biblical scholar, and a corresponding member of the Croatian Academy of Sciences and Arts.

 Early life and education

-Roko Duda was born in the Free State of Fiume (now Rijeka, Croatia) and spent his childhood in the village of Karst on the island of Krk where he attended elementary school from 1929-33.
+Roko Duda was born in the Free State of Fiume (now Rijeka, Croatia) and spent his childhood in the village of Kras on the island of Krk where he attended elementary school from 1929 to 1933.
 After finishing additional two years of civic school in Sušak in 1935, Duda attended Franciscan high school in Varaždin from which he graduated in 1944.
 He joined the Franciscan Order on 14 August 1941.
-He studied theology at the Catholic Theological Faculty of the University in Zagreb from 1944-50.
+He studied theology at the Catholic Theological Faculty of the University in Zagreb from 1944 to 1950.

 During this period, Duda became a musician, playing together with the former organist of the Franciscan church in Zagreb, Fra Kamila Kolba.
 Duda was ordained to the priesthood on 15 January 1950.
 In December 1952, he achieved degree of licentiate in theology.
-From fall 1954 to June 1957 he studied in Rome, first at the Pontifical University Antonianum (1954-1955), where he received his doctorate in theology, and then at the Pontifical Biblical Institute (1955–57), where he received biblical licentiate.
+From fall 1954 to June 1957 he studied in Rome, first at the Pontifical University Antonianum (1954–1955), where he received his doctorate in theology, and then at the Pontifical Biblical Institute (1955–57), where he received biblical licentiate.